-- If your child will be in Year 2 at an infant or primary school in September 2022 (for a place in a junior school).
+- If your child will be in Year 2 at an infant school in September 2023 (for a place in a junior school).

-You must apply for their Reception or Junior place by 5pm on 15 January 2023.
-Applications made after this date will be classified as late and not considered until the first allocation of school places has finished on 17 April 2023.
+Applications made after this date will be classified as late and not considered until the first allocation of school places has finished on 16 April 2024.
 Many schools are likely to have filled all their available places by then.

 Our Starting School in Reception or Moving to a Junior School video (YouTube) has lots of useful information and guidance on submitting your application.

 If you missed any of our recent webinars for parents and carers applying for a primary school place, you can watch the recordings on our admissions YouTube channel.